stevepowell99/flowershow/index.md

 ---
-title: Welcome to Steve's writings on causal mapping
+title: Welcome to Steve Powell's writings on causal mapping and AI.
 ---

 # Start here